gustavoruiz24/balanced_brackets/README.md

 ## Extra
 With these algorithms things like ")(" will return false if you are verifying if is balanced and return None if you are trying to find the partner.
+It can be changed to the ones that verify if is balanced by removing the negative balance verification.